 Olympic Cauldron (2012)

-Each individual petal joins together to form the flame.
+Each copper petal representing one of the 204 competing countries, joins together to form the flame.

-Rather than client commissions, curiosity and exploration drive the design process at the Heatherick Studio.
-Projects are guided by interest in a particular material or engineering process.
-Often the natural properties of a material define the design and as a result, pieces can have an organic quality…
+Curiosity and exploration drive the design process at the Heatherwick Studio.
+Projects are inspired by interest in a particular material or engineering process.
+Often the natural properties of a material define the design and as a result many pieces have an organic quality…

 Longchamp Store (2006)

-A sense of Heatherwick’s power as a visionary resonates throughout the exhibition, but also:
+A sense of Heatherwick’s power as a visionary resonates throughout the exhibition: